JosieHong/3DMolMS/README.md

 Step 2: Download the model weights (`molnet_qtof_etkdgv3.pt.zip`) from [Google Drive](https://drive.google.com/drive/folders/1fWx3d8vCPQi-U-obJ3kVL3XiRh75x5Ce?usp=drive_link).
 If you have trained your own model, please ignore this step.

-Step 3: Test the model by the following commands:
+Step 3: Predict the MS/MS or evaluate 3DMolMS.

+IF you want to use 3DMolMS on certain molecules that do not know the experimental MS/MS, please use the following commands:

 ```bash
 python pred.py --test_data ./demo/demo_input.csv \